• Skip to primary navigation

 Ingredients

-• 1 14 ounce can artichoke hearts, drained water-packed or frozen, thawed
+• 1 14 ounce can artichoke hearts in water, drained or frozen, thawed and drained

 • ½ cup chopped walnuts 2 ½ ounces